-Once the two desktops were in place, Handan sprung into action, climbing under the desks and attaching power cords, routing computer cables hither and yon and generally squeezing her body into all the shapes and spaces that my worn-out husk could never dream of.
+Once the two desktops were in place, Handan sprung into action, climbing under the desks and attaching power cords, routing computer cables hither and yon with her cable management system and generally squeezing her body into all the shapes and spaces that my worn-out husk could never dream of.

 It’s a good thing he’s not totally into clothes, or this room may have needed to remain a closet.
 As it is, all of his wearables fit nicely in his dresser and in his small bedroom closet.